Ph.D. Candidate in Computer Science

 Course Highlights:

-Selected participant in Carnegie Mellon's prestigious teaching development program
+Participant in Carnegie Mellon's teaching development program

 Mentored Philip Negrin on AI Code Detection research (project video) and a second student on their research project.